Gurrmann/dentistimo-documentation/README.md

 Muradu Bedru

 ## Task description
-We are making a web application that will make it easy for the user to book an appointment with a dentist.
+We are developing a web application that will provide an easy to understand interface that anyone can use to book an appointment with a dentist.

 ## Links
 Project Trello Board: https://trello.com/b/gHtHcznV/dit-355-2020-team-1